nhemerson/mako-code/README.md

 ## What is Mako?

-Mako is a modern web-based analytics platform that combines the power of an interactive code editor with robust data management capabilities.
-It provides data scientists, analysts, and developers with a seamless environment for writing, executing, and analyzing python code alongside powerful data visualization features.

-Mako is an analytics IDE with an opinion.
-Out of the box, it allows for a small set of python modules to be imported and used.
+Mako Code is an open source Independent Analytics Environment (IAE) that is built for data people who love to code.
+It is a workflow designed for fast ad hoc analysis with features to let you productize your work.
+So you can get to answers quickly while building a foundation for future data products.

+Mako Code is not a vibe coding tool, and doesn't come with an LLM.
+But it does come with an opinion.

+- The Monaco Code Editor
-- All built in python functions
+- Python built in functions
-- Polars for data processing
+- Polars only for dataframe manipulation
+- Direct link to Polars docs and AI chat
-- Bokeh for plotting
+- Bokeh for data viz
+- Parquets as the local file type
-- Pyarrow for data transfer
+- Apache Arrow for data serialization
+- Pydantic data models
+- Ruff for linting
+- Fast API backend
+- Svelte JS front end

-However, it is easy to add more modules as needed.
+However, it is easy to customize as needed.
 The goals is to provide a concise workspace that is light in dependencies and easy to install.

 ## Key Features